aristanetworks/avd-workshops/workshops/git.md

 ## Topics

 - Introduction to Git
   - What is Git and why should I use it?
 - Installation & Setup
 - The Basics of Git
-    - My First Git Commands - Init and Git
+  - My First Git Commands - Init and Status
   - Stage Changes
   - Commit Changes
 - Intermediate Concepts
+  - Clone a Repository
   - Push/Pull Changes
-    - Clone a Repository
   - Creating a Branch
-    - Fork Existing Repository
+  - Fork a Repository

 ## Introduction to Git